top of page

 Digital Storytelling in New Zealand

-Everyone has a story to tell, and this course allows you to develop yours through the culture of New Zealand.
-By creating audio and video projects on location, you will use digital media as a tool to explore and express cultural identity.
-You will document your experience as a participant observer of New Zealand and Maori culture while visiting sites such as the New Zealand Maritime Museum, Auckland Zoo, and Te Papa Tongarewa Museum.
+Everyone has a story to tell, and this course helps you develop yours through the culture of New Zealand.
+Create audio and video projects on location, using digital media to explore and express cultural identity while documenting your experience as a participant observer of New Zealand and Māori culture.
+Visit sites like the New Zealand Maritime Museum, Auckland Zoo, and Te Papa Tongarewa Museum, then head beyond the museums to the Hobbiton film sets and a Māori village to see how stories are shaped by land and tradition.
+Through these hands-on projects, you’ll build your portfolio, develop cultural competency, and use your digital skills to capture and share the stories of New Zealand from a fresh perspective.

 Instructor: